Saturday, 7 July 2012

 Approaching Aniane, the road forked and we could not decide which way to go, but a passing driver advised us to go right.

 This was a mistake, as we then trudged across fields for a long way while the town came into view on our left.
-We almost went past it before we crossed the river, turned left and left again, and finally made it into the centre of town, hot and slightly indignant.
+We almost went past it before we crossed the river, turned left and left again, and finally made it into the centre of town, hot and slightly aggrieved.

 Actually Aniane was a town without a distinct centre, just a motley mass of lanes with shops sprinkled here and there.
 Eventually we found a bar, up on the highway at the top of the old town.